-The Shaka hand gesture is ubiquitous in surfing communities all over the world.
+The Hawaiian Shaka hand gesture is ubiquitous in surfing communities all over the world.

-Performed by tucking the three middle fingers into the palm, extending the thumb and pinky fingers, and waving back and forth, it's a way of saying "everything's okay", "hang loose", and "take care", but it has also been used as a standard greeting.
+Performed by tucking the three middle fingers into the palm, extending the thumb and pinky fingers, and waving back and forth, it’s a way of saying “everything’s okay”, “hang loose”, “take care”, and “thank you” and it has also been used as a standard greeting.

 Although it comes from Hawaii, the Shaka sign can now be seen all over the world, from the beaches of California to the shores of Australia.

 But what is the origin of the Shaka and how did it become associated with surf culture?
 And how do you throw a proper shaka?

 How Do You Shaka Properly?

 Alright.
 So, you learned how to and when to say Aloha and Mahalo and now it is time to up your game by throwing a proper shaka.

 Important note: Consider the following how-to’s on the shaka as a guideline, not a set of rules.
 Ok, on to how to throw that shaka!